alielw/APS-NGS-day1-PM/README.md

         -o PATH/60A\
         PATH/60A.trimA_1.fastq.gz PATH/60A.trimA_2.fastq.gz

-* Final, submit your job
+* Finally, submit your job

         qsub Tophat_60A.sh

 * Next, repeat this process to run Tophat again but now specifying --no-mixed.
 You need to create a new working directory and executable script.
-It is essential that you specify a different output folder to ensure files aren't overwritten.
+It is essential that you specify the new output folder and working directory to ensure files aren't overwritten.

         mkdir 60A_nomixed
         emacs Tophat_60A_nomixed.sh